VBelozyorov/monolog-gearman-handler/README.md

             channels: ['!gearman']
 ```

 In this example separate Monolog channell named `gearman` is registered.
-And handler `name` using in Symfony app by default
+And handler `main` using in Symfony app by default
 excludes from this new channel.
 This way event logs like `kernel.debug` won't be published there.

 How you get Gearman logger with this config: